alrangelal/udp-reseau/README.md

 # udp-reseau
 Client-server UDP project emulating a simple bank account manager (FR)

 This project is composed by two programs: a server and a client.
+Client acts as the interface.
+Server executes all the commands and acts acts as a log file/debugger.

 To execute the server, execute "make" and then "./server.out" To execute the server, execute "make" and then "./client.out"